seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Ay.

 **APEMANTUS**
-So would I,—as good a trick as ever hangman served thief.
+So would I,--as good a trick as ever hangman served thief.

 **Fool**
 Are you a usurers' man?